School Science Lessons

 The gradual decrease in the size of the ascending carbon dioxide bubbles shows that a reaction involving carbon dioxide occurs.

-Carbon dioxide and sulfur dioxide combine with water to form acids so you expect a reaction of these acidic oxides with dilute solutions of alkalis to occur.
+Carbon dioxide and sulfur dioxide combine with water to form acids, so expect a reaction of these acidic oxides with dilute solutions of alkalis.

 The production of carbon dioxide after adding hydrochloric acid to the solution in the measuring cylinder confirms this view, because no gas is produced when hydrochloric acid reacts with sodium hydroxide, the only substance other than water originally present in the cylinder.